prdpx7/django-img-cache/README.md

 )
 ```
 ### Default Settings for app
-* These are default `settings`, you can overwrite them in Project `settings` as per requirement
+* These are default `settings`, you can overwrite them in Project `settings` as per requirement.
 ```
 IMGCACHE_DEFAULT_STYLE='width:100%' # used in imgcache and imgcache_src
 IMGCACHE_DEFAULT_CLASS='img-responsive'